 Evaluate the performance of mitigating systems, security systems, compensatory measures, and licensee actions.
 Evaluate whether the licensee has appropriately resolved event issues before restart, where applicable, such as by attending Plant Oversight Review Committee meetings.
 For security events, evaluate whether the licensee has appropriately implemented applicable compensatory measures to ensure the continued efficacy of the physical protection program and protective strategy.

 Confirm that the licensee properly classified the event in accordance with emergency action level procedures and made timely notifications to the NRC and State/county governments as required (Title 10 of the Code of Federal Regulations (10 CFR) Part 20, “Standards for Protection against Radiation”; 10 CFR 50.9, “Completeness and Accuracy of Information”; 10 CFR 50.69, “Risk-Informed Categorization and Treatment of Structures, Systems and Components for Nuclear Power Reactors,” (for sites that have adopted 10 CFR 50.69); 10 CFR 50.72, “Immediate Notification Requirements for Operating Nuclear Power Reactors”; and 10 CFR 50.73, “Licensee Event Report System”).
-For security events, confirm that the licensee evaluated the event and made appropriate notifications to the NRC consistent with site security plans, implementing procedures as required by 10 CFR 73 to 10 CFR Part 73, “Physical Protection of Plants and Materials.”
+For security events, confirm that the licensee evaluated the event and made appropriate notifications to the NRC consistent with site security plans, implementing procedures as required by 10 CFR 73.1200, “Notification of physical security events”; 10 CFR 73.1205, “Written follow-up reports of physical security events”; 10 CFR 73.1210, “Recordkeeping of physical security events”; 10 CFR 73.1215, “Suspicious activity reports”; and 10 CFR 73.77, “Cyber security event notifications,” to 10 CFR Part 73, “Physical Protection of Plants and Materials.”

 Communicate details about the event to management, risk analysts, and others in the region and at NRC Headquarters as input to determining the need for an IIT, AIT, or SI.
 Provide the information needed to assess the event against the deterministic criteria in MD 8.3 and IMC 0309.

-If probabilistic risk input is required for the event, provide risk assessment input related to equipment malfunctions/unavailabilit and operator errors.
+If probabilistic risk input is required for the event, provide risk assessment input related to equipment malfunctions/unavailability and operator errors.
 In providing such input, consider likely core damage and large early release sequences associated with the event that include known equipment failures, operator errors, remaining mitigation capability, and mitigation equipment that could contribute to increased risk if unavailable.
 Work with the risk analysts to complete the risk assessment.

 Retain observations related to performance issues and contributing factors for potential follow-up by the IIT, AIT, SI, or appropriate ROP baseline inspection.
 Inspectors should provide the follow-up inspection team leader with any information on potential contributing factors that may assist the follow-up assessment of the event.
 Information should include any issues noted with components of safety culture as described in IMC 0310, “Aspects within the Cross-cutting Areas.”
 Information about observing a safety-conscious work environment is contained in IP 71152.
 The information is provided for follow-up by IIT, AIT, SI, or ROP baseline inspection(s).
 The staff assigned to review the event as the agency response is responsible for documentation in accordance with the procedure governing the activity.
 [C1]